Is this correct? Let's check!: Discussion and Open Questions

 \item \textbf{Proportion of false nodes:} Another possible direction would be to complete the picture presented in Theorem \ref{thm:highreliableprocess} and show a result in the converse direction.

 \begin{question} Is there a set of non-trivial parameters $p,k,\eps$, such that the expected proportion of \False\ nodes in the $(\eps,p,k)$-CKP is $1 - o(1)$? \end{question}

 Note that for $\True$ nodes, unlike their $\False$ counterparts, there is no a priori probabilistic guarantee on their expected proportion.
 Thus, it makes sense to study regimes where all nodes, except a negligible proportion, are $\False$.
 In particular, identifying the possible existence of intermediate regimes where $\False$ nodes exist in abundance, yet do not overwhelm the process, is also of interest. \item \textbf{More realistic models:} As discussed in the introduction, we considered a simplified model of knowledge accumulation, where each knowledge unit relies on a single existing previous unit.
 This restrictive assumption naturally leads to the preferential attachment tree we've considered.
 However, in many cases of interest, trees do not necessarily provide a faithful representation of knowledge accumulation since new knowledge can rely on several different sources, which leads to directed acyclic graphs. \begin{question} Can similar results apply in more general CKPs where the underlying model is a DAG and nodes can have an in-degree larger than $1$? \end{question} The crucial point is that any extension of our model to general DAGs must also specify a natural way for a new node to choose a set of `parents'.
-Unlike the tree model, it is not satisfactory to choose a random subset of existing vertices since new units should be more likely to rely on existing units which are similar, in some sense to be defined.
-So, a general model should define a similarity metric on nodes and choose new parents based on both their degrees and this metric, leading to a more involved analysis. \end{itemize}
+Unlike the tree model, it is not satisfactory to choose a random subset of existing vertices since new units should be more likely to rely on existing units that are similar, in some sense to be defined.
+So, a general model should define a similarity metric on nodes and choose new parents based on both their degrees and this metric, leading to a more involved analysis.
+Towards this aim, a subsequent work, \cite{brandenberger2023combinative}, including a subset of the authors, showed that many of the phenomena shown in this paper also extend to more general settings.
+In particular, the new models allow for DAG-like CKPs and more general classes of growth models. \end{itemize}